How to Open a Bar. 13 steps to Start a Bar Business

 After you solved the problems that came to light during the soft opening, schedule your grand opening.
 Now you’ll need all the marketing channels to spread the word.
 A successful opening night will have a steady crowd with a consistent turnover and should reflect your ideal Saturday's night.
 Don’t feel shy about hiring event managers or partner with other businesses.

 If you don’t serve food pair up with local food trucks to park near your bar, or ask neighboring restaurants to let you post fliers or place table tents.

-If you ask any bar owner, “What does it take to open a bar?” and they will begin explaining a very long and complicated process.
-Honestly, you can plan opening your own bar as the following 12 steps.
+If you ask any bar owner, «What does it take to open a bar?» and they will begin explaining a very long and complicated process.
+Your «Opening a bar checklist» can consist of the following 13 steps.

 Your business plan will answer big questions such as how much does it cost to start a bar and identify your customer profile.
 It will act as a guide through the decision making and be a vital part of your success.

 In any country, there is a way to protect yourself and your property as a business owner.
-In the United States, you can establish your business as an LLC or corporation and trademark your logo to protect your brand.
+In the United States, you can establish your business as an LLC or corporation and trademark the name of your business and logo to protect your brand.

 The right location should be easy to access, not near any neighbors that may complain about noise levels or your patrons.

 You will need some type of license to operate as a bar.
 In the United States and Latin America, you need a liquor license.
-In some Asian countries, you need an which requires frequent renewal.
+In some Asian countries, you need an alcohol circulation permit which requires frequent renewal.
 You will also need additional licenses or permits to operate as a business.